modular/modular/KGEN/utils/vscode-lit/README.md

-# Lit
+# Mojo

-This extension provides languages features for the "lit" language.
+This extension provides languages features for the "mojo" language.

 ## Features

-Syntax highlighting for .lit files and lit markdown blocks.
+Syntax highlighting for .mojo files and mojo markdown blocks.